Zulkhuu/SFND_2D_Feature_Tracking/README.md

 | AKAZE  | 1670 | Good, most keypoints are scattered around car edge |
 | SIFT  | 1386 | Good |

-MP.8 Number of matched keypoints
+### MP.8 Number of matched keypoints

-Number of matched keypointsfor all 10 images using all possible combinations of detectors and descriptors can be found in performance.csv file
+Number of matched keypointsfor all 10 images using all possible combinations of detectors and descriptors can be found in [performance.csv](performance.csv) file.

 TOP3 detector / descriptor combinations for detecting most matches.